prisonerjohn/seeing-machines/content/en/docs/class-5/depth-sensing/index.md

 ### Kinect for Azure

-Just released in 2019, the [Kinect for Azure](https://azure.microsoft.com/en-us/services/kinect-dk/) is based on technologies of the previous Kinect and the [HoloLens](https://www.microsoft.com/en-us/hololens).
+Released in 2019, the [Kinect for Azure](https://azure.microsoft.com/en-us/services/kinect-dk/) is based on technologies of the previous Kinect and the [HoloLens](https://www.microsoft.com/en-us/hololens).
 This is the first Kinect device marketed to developers at launch, and the first device to have an [open-source SDK](https://github.com/Microsoft/Azure-Kinect-Sensor-SDK) with official support for non-Windows platforms.

 {{< image src="kinect_v3.png" alt="Kinect for Azure" width="600px" >}}